xiaoschannel/UIAL-UTAU-Interfacing-API-Library/README.md

 ちていこ (https://twitter.com/chiteico)
 	For many helpful advices.

-Unfortunately, UIAL is built on my own utility library, zut. you will need to get that to compile my code.
+Unfortunately, UIAL is built on my own utility library, zut.
+You will need to get that to compile my code.
 Feel free to suggest better alternatives!

 UIAL uses UDE for character encoding detection.